luispadron/UICircularProgressRing/README.md

 2. Add a run script phase, under `Build Phases -> +`, put this in the code for the run script: `/usr/local/bin/carthage copy-frameworks`
 3. Add a `Copy Files Phase` under `Build Phases -> +`, select `Frameworks` as destination and add `UICircularProgressRing.framework`, make sure `Code Sign On Copy` is enabled.

-### Manually

-1. Simply download the `UICircularProgressRingView.swift`, `UICircularProgressRingLayer.swift` and `UICiruclarProgressRingDelegate.swift` files from [here](https://github.com/luispadron/UICircularProgressRing/tree/master/UICircularProgressRing) into your project, make sure you point to your projects target

 ## Usage

 ### Interface Builder